 Health & Wellbeing

 The unknown nature of COVID-19, combined with the need for widespread precautionary measures, led to people’s concern for their health and that of their loved ones taking center stage.
 In addition to physical health, mental health and wellness gained importance.
-People Element’s COVID-19 impact study revealed how the top issues on employees’ minds included health and safety concerns.
-Furthermore, several keynote sessions at the HR Technology Conference in the fall focused on the new reality that 2020 presented to us which led to increased stress, anxiety, and burnout among workers.
+People Element’s COVID-19 impact study revealed how the top issues on employees’ minds included health and safety concerns, which led to increased stress, anxiety, and burnout among workers.

 Whole Person Engagement